 If a bundled service offering, report the local service rate as tariffed or as itemized on end-user bills, if applicable, and if not, report the rate of a similar stand-alone local voice service offered in the study area.

-A66: The most recent published survey was released on April 5, 2016.
-Public Notice (DA 16-362) states that each ETC, including competitive ETCs providing fixed voice services, must certify in the FCC Form 481 that the pricing of its basic residential voice services is no more than $41.07 (see paragraph 2).
+A42: The most recent published survey was released on February 14, 2017.
+Public Notice (DA 17-167) states that each ETC, including competitive ETCs providing fixed voice services, must certify in the FCC Form 481 that the pricing of its basic residential voice services is no more than $49.51 (see paragraph 2).
 In addition, this Public Notice also released broadband rate comparability benchmarks to comply with 54.313(a)(12).
+The FCC released a Public Notice (DA 17-346) on April 11, 2017 setting the rate comparability benchmarks for carriers operating in Alaska.

 Providers whose rates are not in compliance with the reasonable comparability benchmark for fixed voice service should submit to USAC (1) proof that their rates are consistent with any applicable state requirements, and (2) an explanation of the specific costs that a provider believes justify retail rates above the reasonable comparability benchmark.
 USAC will provide this information to the FCC, which will determine what action, if any, should be taken regarding the non-compliance.

-A69: When filers make their reasonable comparability certifications, they can certify to the April 2015 benchmarks (as stated in DA 15-470), rather than the 2016 benchmarks that were released in DA 16-362
+A45: When filers make their reasonable comparability certifications, they certify to the February 2017 benchmarks (as stated in DA 17-167), rather than the 2016 benchmarks that were released in DA 16-362.
+Please note that Alaska carriers must certify to the benchmarks released in DA 17-346.

 Annual RUS reports will satisfy this requirement (Operating Report for Telecommunications Borrowers).